-In part 1 of this series, I had discussed limiting your net carbs along with monitoring ketosis.
+In part 1 of this series, I had discussed limiting your total carbs along with monitoring ketosis.
 In this post, I will elaborate and discuss more keto biometrics.
 I will brief you on the effective monitoring of your calories, glucose, glucose ketone index, and vitamin D levels.

 On a day to day basis, I have various patients that have come into my office and say, “I am doing keto but not losing any weight.”
 It seems to be an ongoing trend!
 I think that people will lose the initial weight(5-10 pounds) by limiting net carbs (please see my first post on keto biometrics regarding this), but then it stops.
 I do wish that I could tell you that calories don’t matter, but they do.
 That being said, I also think that you should not limit your calories too much, or it can interfere with your hormones.
 It takes some fine-tuning, but you will get it.